OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 1. For employees, cash registers, and other devices for the facility.
 2. For the general public to use as a hotspot.

-Subnetting allows you to have these seperate networks while having the benefits of one large network.
+Subnetting allows you to have these separate networks while having the benefits of one large network.

 -----